abdfaizaan/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M07-Unit 6 Create an Azure private endpoint using Azure PowerShell.md

    > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
+   > - Hit the Validate button for the corresponding task.
+If you receive a success message, you can proceed to the next task.
+   > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+   > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
+We are available 24/7 to help.

    <validation step="b1deea5f-8396-49d6-9c3b-c0a0217677c8" />

 ## Task 4: Create a Private Endpoint